Amatofrancesco99/organic-fertilizers-detection/Notebooks/1-features-extraction/utils/README.md

 ee.Initialize()
 ```

 Then, supposing that you have already loaded the `fields_df` pandas DataFrame, you have just to run the following code.
 Change the `satellite` parameter value in case you want `sentinel-1`, or `landasat-8`, indexes extracted for the fields specified (within the time period selected - be careful that the given date format is consistent with [ISO 8601](https://it.wikipedia.org/wiki/ISO_8601) notation).
-See the above [general description](#get_features-function), instead, to comprehend what `filters_params` and `fields_threads` parameters are useful for.
+See the above general function description, instead, to comprehend what `filters_params` and `fields_threads` parameters are useful for.

 ```python
 df = ee_satellites.get_features(fields_df, '2022-01-01', '2022-12-31', satellite='sentinel-2', filters_params=['40'], fields_threads=3)
 ```

-## Output DataFrame
+### Output DataFrame
 The output generated DataFrame, namely `df`, will be structured as follows:
 | field_name | s2_acquisition_date | B1 | B2 | B3 | ... | MCARI2 | BSI | GLI | ALTERATION | SDI |
 |------------|---------------------|----|----|----|-----|--------|-----|-----|------------|-----|